 - MOL 249 MODERN CHINESE LANGUAGE AND SOCIETY

 - MOL 250 CHINESE CINEMA -- A WINDOW ON CHINA

 - MOL 321 CLASSICAL JAPANESE LITERATURE IN TRANSLATION

 - REL 248 LITERATURE AND RELIGION IN CHINA

 - REL 341 TAOISM: CHINA'S INDIGENOUS HIGH RELIGION

 - REL 343 MORAL PHILOSOPHY, POLITICAL POWER, & RELIGION IN PRE-MODERN CHINA

 Courses marked with an asterisk (*) may be applied to the minor only with permission from the Director of Global Asian Studies.

-Several programs with trips to Asia are offered, including short-term programs to Hawai’i, the Philippines, India, Japan, Vietnam, and China.
+Several programs with trips to Asia are offered, including short-term programs to China, Hawai’i, India, Japan and the Philippines.